 Tongue-twister Branding They Won’t Forget

-If you’re a large uniform apparel or sports apparel company then consider acquiring the trademark “Occupational Performance Preference Wear” to complement your existing brand portfolio.
-I’m confident despite the tongue-twisting phonetic branding, along with its “OPPW” acronym, consumers would still have a relatively easy time remembering both descriptive features, while owners will have one of the most distinct brand names on the face of God’s green and blue planet.
+If you’re a uniform apparel company or a sports apparel company, then consider either acquiring or licensing the unique name [Occupational Performance Preference Wear] to complement your existing portfolio.
+Despite the label’s tongue-twisting element, I’m confident consumers would still have a relatively easy time remembering it.

 Mail proposals to the following address: 7750 N. MacArthur Blvd., Ste.
-120-103, Irving, Texas 75063-7501; or, you may use this website’s contact page to send a brief inquiry.
-All mail and inquiries regarding this proposition should be sent to the attention of [John Sudds].
+120-103, Irving, Texas 75063-7501.
+Or, you may use this website’s contact page to send a brief inquiry.
+All inquiries regarding this proposition should be sent to the attention of “John Sudds”.